eurotech/kapua-eclipse/UPGRADE_NOTES.md

 This report is only partial for Eclipse Kapua release 2.0.0-SNAPSHOT, since we started to maintain it mid-release development.

+## Changes

+#### Deprecation of `db.pool.size.min` and `db.pool.size.max` sizing options

+With [#4112](https://github.com/eclipse/kapua/pull/4112) we deprecated `commons.db.pool.size.min` and `commons.db.pool.size.max` settings, switching to a new `commons.db.pool.size.fixed` setting which will configure the database connection pool to a fixed size with a default value of `5`.

+Backward compatibility is granted by `db.pool.size.strategy`.
+Default value is `fixed`, but it can be changed to `minmax` to continue use of a variable database connection pool.
+Be aware that at some point `minmax` strategy will be removed and only fixed size will be available.

 ## DB Changes

 #### New column in MFA Option table